SAGE presentation to NTA/BusConnects.

 b.
 Both changes sit oddly with the claim in Bus Connect News of 7th February last that there will be a 27% increase in journeys.

 3. What is the evidence that journey-time savings of 40 – 50% can be made on BusConnect route 13?
 And what proportion of that time is it suggested would accrue in Shankill?
 Many different sources are absolutely clear that current delays to the buses travelling through Shankill are either nonexistent or trivial.
-Significant delays either occur in Bray or en route due to the number of stops required or due to stopping of vehicles in the bus lanes, taxis and delivery vehicles being the most common.
+Significant delays either occur in Bray town which is not part of the BusConnect Route 13 plan, or en route due to the number of passenger stops required or due to the stopping of vehicles in the bus lanes, taxis and delivery vehicles being the most common.
+If alternate buses were ‘express’ with limited stops, we would suggest, Shankill, Foxrock to connect with 46 series buses, Stillorgan and UCD and Donnybrook onwards.
+This would greatly reduce journey times for those taking the longer journeys.

 4. Unlike many other named parts of Dublin, Shankill has a very strong identity as a village which residents greatly value.
-The proposal to effectively put a four lane highway through the village is totally unacceptable to the village of Shankill; it would have the effect of dividing the village, making contact between east and west much more difficult.
+The proposal to effectively put a four lane highway through the village is totally unacceptable to the village of Shankill; it would have the effect of dividing the village, making contact between east and west [new and old] much more difficult.
 It is reasonable to expect that traffic on the road will increase in the future due to the amount of building proposed for the local area, which in principle could lead to delays, however one possible way to deal with this is to install traffic lights at either end of the village which will give priority to the buses.
-Obviously this would result in delays to private transport which would have the desirable effect of pushing private transport onto public.
+Obviously this would result in delays to private transport but this would have the desirable effect of encouraging private transport into public transport.
+If pull-ins were installed at the bus stops, which could be done with minimal disruption to pedestrian or cycle movements, this would facilitate the movement of necessary private transport.

 6. At a recent meeting convened by the EU in Mount Street each of the three speakers from Pontevedra in Spain, Paris and Amsterdam stressed the same points: to change an entire city requires: